migramirez2/Harmony-ONE/progress/frank-egloff.md

 **2-Week Deliverables by 2024-03-31:**

+2024-04-9 Tue: 2024-04-9 Tue: Continued working on AI bots refactoring and adding subagent logic.

-2024-04-8 Mon: 2024-04-8 Mon: Keep working on the llamaIndex subAgents for harmony1bot.
+2024-04-8 Mon: Keep working on the llamaIndex subAgents for harmony1bot.

 ---
 2024-04-05 Fri: Finished openAI, and Dalle bots as a [derived class of llmsBase](https://github.com/harmony-one/HarmonyOneBot/pull/362), added session handling, and kept refactoring AI bots.
 Started working on llamaAgent (collection handling for PDF and URL) so each AI bot can use it.